paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (B) paid for by the participating county;

-(3) to cover training costs and equipment purchases directly related to the emergency services described in paragraph (2); and
+(3) to cover training costs and equipment purchases directly related to the emergency services described in paragraph (2);

-(4) to develop and carry out community wildfire protection plans in coordination with the appropriate Secretary concerned.
+(4) to develop and carry out community wildfire protection plans in coordination with the appropriate Secretary concerned; and

+(5) to provide or expand access to—

+  (A) broadband telecommunications services at local schools; or

+  (B) the technology and connectivity necessary for students to use a digital learning tool at or outside of a local school campus.

 **(b) Proposals** A participating county shall use county funds for a use described in subsection (a) only after a 45-day public comment period, at the beginning of which the participating county shall—